Ghosts › A Land Long Remembers

 Intro .

-I have talked of a life-changing trip that I took to Gettysburg when I was 23.
-I have written about feeling compelled to go, drawn to the place at a pivotal point in my life and not really knowing why.
+I have talked in the previous parts of Ghost on the Hill about a life-changing trip to Gettysburg when I was 23.
+I have mentioned how I felt compelled to go, drawn to the place at a pivotal earthquaking point in my life—and yet not really knowing why.
 I could not fully define what seemed like a need.
-It would take many more years for me to realize that some things—many things—are just unexplainable; and that living suspended within that reality is okay.
+It would take many many years for me to realize that some things—many, in fact—are just unexplainable, and that going about daily life suspended inside such unknown mysteries is, well, okay.
 I still do not fully understand why the American Civil War captures my attention the way it does.
-I have come to know pieces of why, have come to define some of the motivations.
-But the inspiration itself is still a mystery.
+I have come to know pieces of why, have come to define much of the motivation.
+But the core inspiration is still a mystery.
 And that is enough.
 Some things, some occurrences, can remain unknown, unknowable.

-With the road cleared, I reached the summit under dusk.
-I had hoped to climb the observation tower at the hill’s peak to see what I could see; but the fog was too thick and it was too dark besides.
-So, I sat for a few minutes in the parking lot before the tower with the car-door open (a second-hand LeSabre that would see me through dozens of tours).
-The dome-light threw light enough by which to scrawl a few final notes.
-I was alone, the grey darkening.
-I soon felt a very odd sense, a hair on the back of your neck standing up kind of thing.
-It was as if every cell in my body was quite suddenly on high alert.
+The scene soon cleared and I was able to reach the summit as it neared dusk.
+I had hoped to climb the observation tower at the hill’s peak to see what I could see, but the fog was too dense and it was too dark besides.
+After strolling about the former position of Union lines for a few minutes, I came back to my car in the parking lot before the tower.
+I was now totally alone, the only other tourist having just moved out down the hill.
+With the car-door open (my second-hand big blue Buick LeSabre, which would see me through dozens of tours), the dome-light threw light enough by which to scrawl a few final notes.
+The grey closed in and I soon felt a very odd sensation, the hair on your neck standing up kind of thing.
+Quite suddenly, it felt as if every cell in my body was on high alert, an electric buzz from head-to-toe.
 I had not put much thought into the voluminous accounts of the “ghosts of Gettysburg” until that moment.
 I felt I was not alone.
 The air seemed to crackle.
 I got up out of the car and stood in the space of the open door, looking around.
 The closest approximation to what happened next is this: It felt as if a form—something, someone—passed right through me.
-It was an electric sensation.
-It may have been a lost soul, a ghost on the hill … What was for sure is that it freaked me the fuck out.
-I stood frozen for a few seconds before coming to, jumping back into the car and getting the hell out of there.
+It was a most bizarre sensation.
+A lost soul?
+A ghost on the hill?
+What was for sure is that it freaked me the fuck out.
+I stood frozen for I don’t even know how long before regaining my senses.
+I jumped into the car, fired up the LeSabre, and was the hell out of there.

 An old oak atop Tunnel Hill, Chattanooga National Military Park